-The income of a Sub-Fund may be affected by changes to interest rates relevant to particular securities or as a result of the Investment Manager being unable to secure similar returns on the expiry of contracts or sale of securities.
+At 31 December 2021 and 31 December 2020, the majority of the Sub-Fund's assets are non-interest bearing equity instruments.
 Interest receivable on bank deposits or payable on bank overdraft positions will be affected by fluctuations in interest rates.
-The Sub-Fund has direct exposure to interest rate change on the cash flows of its interest bearing assets and liabilities.
-Yields earned will be impacted by increases/decreases of underlying interest rates.
+The Sub-Fund has direct exposure to interest rate change on the cash flows of its cash balances.